Divisoria: History

 The origins of Divisoria can be traced back to the Spanish Colonial Era when non-Christian Chinese traders were prohibited to live and do business inside the nearby Intramuros.
 This led the ethnic Chinese to set up shop in Binondo which caused the area situated near the Pasig River to become a thriving commercial hub.
 The market thrived on its convenient transportation facilities that allowed for the easy transport of goods like the natural canal that connected the market to Pasig River, the convenient access for trucks and buses from provinces and the railroad station also known as the Tutuban Railway Station or the Manila Railroad that passed within the block of the market.

 After the Battle of Manila during World War II, the areas surrounding Divisoria (Tondo) were ruined, leaving Divisoria Market's Spanish-style buildings preserved, but still affecting the businesses there.
 The use of the Manila Railroad was phased out and replaced by buses and trucks for cargo and passengers.
 The concentration of stores surrounding the railroad station were not rebuilt.
 The station was ordered to be demolished in 1996 to make way for a shopping mall, but the demolition of the station and the plans to build the mall were cancelled.
 The building's face remains intact to this day and is used as the main entrance to the Tutuban Centermall.

 The buildings in the area were not maintained well and the general quality of the area went down, but there was still a high demand for the space surrounding the area.
-Divisoria Market generates a powerful income for the city, bringing in millions of pesos.
+Divisoria Market generates a significant income for the city, bringing in millions of pesos.
 Divisoria Market has since then grown into an even bigger market and is often said to be a great investment because of its many commercial and retail establishments, and multinational financial medical and educational institutions.
 The price of land in the area continues to rise, and with a growing population and economy, the demand for better living and working conditions grew as well.

-On June 25, 1991, the Anti-Littering Ordinance was passed, which prompted the police to ward off street vendors from where they usually set up shop.
+On June 25, 1991, the Anti-Littering Ordinance was passed, which prompted the police to remove street vendors from where they usually set up shop.
 While this law was suspended in 2003, the Metropolitan Manila Development Authority (MMDA) has re-implemented the law starting September 16, 2010.
 In further efforts to sanitize the Divisoria streets, Manila will replace all gasoline-operated pedicabs with electric tricycles (or e-trikes).
 As of January 2018, Manila City has already begun distributing electric tricycles to drivers and operators in Binondo, among others.